paperstartgames/website/_posts/2017-08-06-creating-our-website-with jekyll.md

 #### Understanding Jekyll folders

-If you access <a href="https://github.com/paperstartgames/website" target="_blank">Paperstart Games github repository</a>, you will notice that the project contains much more folders than just _posts, which is generated initially.
+If you access <a href="https://github.com/paperstartgames/website" target="_blank">Paperstart Games github repository</a>, you will notice that the project contains much more folders than just **_posts**, which is generated initially.
 Right now, I will explain what each one of them is responsible for.

 ---
 **_assets**